We're now live! Signup now

 }

-The user includes a sub (subject / user id) field.
-Later we’ll use this to link the passkey registration to a local user.
+The result includes a sub field (subject / user id), along with an authId (authenticator i.e. passkey id).
+Later we’ll use these to link the passkey registration to a local user.

 Create a Passlock account